andpor/react-native-sqlite-storage/README.md

 Please let me know your projects that use these SQLite React Native modules.
 I will list them in the reference section.
 If there are any features that you think would benefit this library please post them.

 The library had been developed for React 14 using XCode 6.
-It is not been tested or adjusted on any newer versions of React Native or XCode 7 yet.
+It has been tested with React 0.18.1 and XCode 7 - it works fine out of the box without any need for tweaks or code changes.
+For XCode 7 the only difference is that sqlite ios library name suffix is tbd instead of dynlib.

 #Version History